Botox Cosmetic

 - Your healthcare provider may change the dose until they find the best dose for you.

-- Your healthcare provider will tell you how often you will receive your injections, but it is usually not more often than every 3 months.
+- Your healthcare provider will tell you how often you will receive your injections, but it is not more often than every 3 months.

 Dosing information

-Platysma bands
+Dose of Botox for Platysma bands

 What other drugs affect Botox Cosmetic?

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Using Botox Cosmetic with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received Botox Cosmetic in the past.
 Especially tell your doctor if you:

 - have received any other botulinum toxin product in the last four months.